yuanzhibang-tool/TTQM-Docs/en/chart/script.md

 }

 interface ChartViewModuleUpdateData {
-   targetPath: Array<any>; //To mark the target location that needs to be updated
+   targetPath: Array<any>; // the target path that needs to be updated
-   action: ChartViewModuleDataActionType; //The way to mark the update data?: any; //The target data that needs to be updated, specific update operations do not need to pass in data, such as delete
+   action: ChartViewModuleDataActionType; // The update action data?: any; // The target data that needs to be updated, some update actions do not need to pass, such as delete }
-   version: number; //constantly 1
-}
 ```